Bose QuietComfort Ultra Earbuds (2nd Gen) vs QC Ultra Earbuds (1st Gen): which noise-cancelling buds are better?

 "There’s a good sense of openness and spaciousness to the whole presentation and the lead vocal slots neatly in the middle.
 The edges of drum thwacks are clearly defined, and there’s a real sense of dynamism as Zach Lind makes his way around his kit."

-Bose QC Ultra Earbuds (2nd Gen) vs Ultra Earbuds (1st Gen): early verdict
+Bose QC Ultra Earbuds (2nd Gen) vs Ultra Earbuds (1st Gen): verdict

-With more advanced noise cancellation, wireless charging and boosted call quality, the QuietComfort Ultra Earbuds (2nd Gen) sound like a clear winner over the previous Ultra Earbuds model.
-But with further discounts likely, could the original pair be the smarter buy?
+With more advanced noise cancellation, wireless charging, boosted call quality, even more advanced noise cancellation and upgraded sound quality, the Bose QuietComfort Ultra Earbuds (2nd Gen) are the clear winners over the previous Ultra Earbuds model.

 MORE: